jeevakumar-m/HotelBookingTest/README.md

 Scope and Out of Scope :
 =========================

-1. APIs to be tested inclusive as part of http://restful-booker.herokuapp.com/apidoc/index.html#api-Booking
+1. APIs to be tested inclusive as part of http://restful-booker.herokuapp.com/apidoc/index.html#api-Booking<br />
-2. Any third party validation, db validation currently not exposed are out of scope, Support services like auth and ping.
+2. Any third party validation, db validation currently not exposed are out of scope, Support services like auth and ping.<br />

 Test Approach
 ==============

-1.Feature to be validated - Booking
+1.Feature to be validated - Booking<br />
-2.Support services - Auth , Ping
+2.Support services - Auth , Ping<br />
-3.Service to be validated as part of Booking Feature - PartialUpdateBooking , DeleteBooking , GetBookingIds (With and WithoutFilter)
+3.Service to be validated as part of Booking Feature - PartialUpdateBooking , DeleteBooking , GetBookingIds (With and WithoutFilter)<br />

-BDD Cucumber approach Test scenarios have been written for the entire Booking feature focussing primarily on point 3.
+BDD Cucumber approach Test scenarios have been written for the entire Booking feature focussing primarily on point 3.<br />
-Following are the Project requirement tests that can be found in the feature file section with tag as "@ProjectRequirement"
+Following are the Project requirement tests that can be found in the feature file section with tag as "@ProjectRequirement"<br />

-Automation Test Framework has been created to serve the test automtion for regression / functional in a better way with POJO Implementation with Restassured.
+Automation Test Framework has been created to serve the test automtion for regression / functional in a better way with POJO Implementation with Restassured.<br />

+Deserialiazation and serialization of classes is done using Google Gson library and restassured library as and when required<br />

+Dynamic payload creation for PATCH Api is done using Reflections of class.<br />

 Framework Folder structure :
 ================================